 Humble Administrator Garden (拙政园)

 Similar to other classical gardens in Suzhou, the garden contains numerous pavilions and bridges set amongst a labyrinthe of stones, water bodies and islands, all of which are the main features of Suzhou gardens.
 Rocks are designed to cut through the wall, making visitors feel like they are exploring a mountain in nature.
-The plants were planted to represent all seasons: peony for spring, lotus for summer, osmanthus in autumn and plum in winter in different sections of the garden.
+The plants are planted to represent all seasons: peony for spring, lotus for summer, osmanthus in autumn and plum in winter in different sections of the garden.

 The garden can be roughly divided into eastern, central and western section, with the most of the main sights located in the central section.
 The central section is said to recreate the scenery of the mythical island of Penglai (蓬萊).
+The garden is extremely crowded, it is after all probably the number one landmark of the city.

 Lingering Garden (留园)